Who are we?

 Usage Policy - For all users of our Services and visitors to our website.
 It explains what standards we expect of you when you use our website, such as the copyright to our videos.

-You are currently reading our GDPR Compliance Statement
+You are currently reading our Data Protection Statement

-This Statement should be read by all of our School clients based in the EEA.
+This Statement should be read by all of our School clients.
 It explains how we process the Personal Data that you hold that you share with us (“School Personal Data”).

-In order to carry out our Services for our clients, TIL needs certain limited Personal Data about teachers and students which it obtains from its schools and as a result is a Data Processor for the purposes of Data Protection Law.
+In order to carry out our Services for our clients, TIL needs to process certain limited Personal Data about teachers and students which it obtains from its schools.
+This statement explains how we protect this Personal Data.

-TIL has appointed two Data Protection Managers who will deal with all requests and enquiries concerning TIL’s uses of School Personal Data and endeavour to make sure that all School Personal Data is processed in compliance with this Policy and with the GDPR.
+TIL has appointed two Data Protection Managers who will deal with all requests and enquiries concerning TIL’s uses of School Personal Data and endeavour to make sure that all School Personal Data is processed in compliance with regulations such as the GDPR, FERPA, COPPA etc.

 Requests and enquiries should be sent to the Data Protection Managers at firstname.lastname@example.org